 - The concept note clearly addresses the goals and objectives of this funding opportunity

 A Grants Review Committee will evaluate all eligible applications.

 Please note that we will not be able to provide any recommendations on the topics or the quality of the proposals, and only general information will be given.
-If you are experiencing issues registering on SAM.gov, please refer to the SAM.gov webpage or go to: https://www.fsd.gov/gsafsd_sp
+If you are experiencing issues registering on SAM.gov, which is not mandatory at this stage of the application, please refer to the SAM.gov webpage or go to: https://www.fsd.gov/gsafsd_sp